kentoi1/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that display current directory contents in a long format.
+Script that display current directory contents in a long format